US Dollar RTGS System

 Banks in Hong Kong are entitled to access the system and can apply for Direct Participants (DPs) through the USD SI or indirect participants by settling their payments through DPs.
 Participation of other financial institutions has to be approved by the HKMA and the USD SI on a case-by-case basis.

-On liquidity provision, the USD SI provides uncollateralized intra-day overdraft and fully collateralised intra-day repo facilities to the DPs.
-The USD SI imposes a limit on the intra-day overdraft facility available for each DP on a bilateral basis based on commercial terms.
-The provision of intra-day repo facilities to each DP is subject to the signing of a Master Sale and Repurchase Agreement ("Repo Agreement") between the USD SI and the DP concerned.
-Selected securities with good credit ratings are accepted as collaterals for this service more
+On liquidity provision, the USD SI provides collateralised intra-day repo facility to the DPs on a bilateral basis based on commercial terms.
+The provision of intra-day repo facility to each DP is subject to the signing of a Master Sale and Repurchase Agreement (“Repo Agreement”) between the USD SI and the DP concerned.
+Selected eligible securities with good credit ratings are accepted as collaterals for this service [Click here for details]

-The settlement of transactions made through the US dollar RTGS systems is final and irrevocable.
-This finality is protected from insolvency laws and other laws by the Clearing and Settlement Systems Ordinance.
+The settlement of transactions made through Hong Kong US dollar RTGS systems is final and irrevocable.
+This finality is protected from insolvency laws and other laws by the Payment Systems and Stored Value Facilities Ordinance (formerly known as the Clearing and Settlement Systems Ordinance).

 Disclosure Framework for US Dollar RTGS System

-The Committee on Payments and Market Infrastructures (CPMI) (formerly known as Committee on Payments and Settlement Systems (CPSS)) of the Bank for International Settlements and the International Organization of Securities Commissions (IOSCO) jointly issued a disclosure framework and assessment methodology (http://www.bis.org/publ/cpss106.pdf) for their principles for financial market infrastructures (PFMIs), which is the latest international standards for financial market infrastructures (FMIs).
+The Committee on Payments and Market Infrastructures (CPMI) of the Bank for International Settlements and the International Organization of Securities Commissions (IOSCO) have jointly issued a disclosure framework and assessment methodology (http://www.bis.org/publ/cpss106.pdf) for their principles for financial market infrastructures (PFMIs), which is an international standards for financial market infrastructures (FMIs).